'Ask her': Sussan Ley fires back over colleague's criticism of her leadership

 A split image.
 On the left is Liberal senator Sussan Ley.
 On the right is Liberal senator Sarah Henderson

-Liberal senator Sarah Henderson (right) has expressed concern with the direction of the party under Sussan Ley.
+Liberal senator Sarah Henderson (right) has expressed concern with the direction of the party under Sussan Ley (left).
 Source: AAP / Mick Tsikas

-Opposition leader Sussan Ley is losing support and it will take a "miracle" to turn things around, according to one of her Senate colleagues.
+Opposition leader Sussan Ley has responded after a Liberal senator said she is losing support and it would take a "miracle" to turn things around.

 "Things are not travelling well.
 I do have to say, really honestly, I do think Sussan is losing support, but I do believe in miracles," she told Sky News on Friday.